 401(k) plans got their name from a section of the federal tax code enacted by Congress in 1978, and have become the most popular type of workplace retirement savings plan.
 These defined contribution (DC) plans differ from pension plans, also known as defined benefit (DB) plans, which were common in the past but are increasingly rare today.
 In a DB plan, the employer makes all contributions to fund an employee’s retirement.
-With 401(k)s and other DC plans, most responsibility falls on the employee to contribute to their retirement savings.
+With 401(k)s and other DC plans, most responsibility falls on employees to contribute to their retirement savings.

 The importance of the 401(k) match

 Most 401(k) providers offer an employer match, meaning the company will contribute an annual percentage of eligible employees’ compensation to their 401(k) account.
 One popular matching formula is 100% of the first 6%—where employers contribute as much as employees contribute, up to 6% of their salary; if employees contribute 3%, employers match 3%; and if employees contribute 8%, employers contribute 6%.
 With the match, employers provide a generous incentive to save for retirement.

 What else should you know about a 401(k) plan?

 A 401(k) plan can help automate the retirement savings process through automatic payroll deductions.
 Employees in some plans can also choose to automatically increase their contribution by a certain amount every year.

 Tax treatment in a 401(k)